root-project/root/core/doc/v600/index.md

     independant from ROOT.
 It is enough to save the object in a file with the extension ".cc".
 The code as to save each objet should be implement in each `SavePrimitive` function like in `TF1`.

+-   In `SetPalette` predefined palettes were redefined even if it was not necessary.

 ### TAttText